alexdevero/alex-devero-blog/blog-archives/archive-18/24-12-18--getting-started-with-php-the-easy-way-pt2.md

 ### The foreach loop
 ### The continue statement
 ### Include & require statements
-## Epilogue: Getting started with PHP - The Easy Way Pt2
+## Epilogue: Getting Started with PHP the Easy Way Pt2
 -->

+Getting Started with PHP the Easy Way [Part 1] (Variables & Data types).

+Getting Started with PHP the Easy Way [Part 3] (OOP Pt1).

+Getting Started with PHP the Easy Way [Part 4] (OOP Pt2 and Beyond).

 ## PHP and control structures